 Before we explore all the best DIY raised garden beds, the first thing to keep in mind is: soil building is THE MOST IMPORTANT part of a great raised bed garden!

-One of our favorite methods is to dig in kitchen scraps each week, and they turn into compost after 1-2 weeks!
+Here are some of the best ways to make compost for your garden, and 35 great DIY compost bin ideas.
+One of our favorite composting methods is to dig in kitchen scraps each week, and they turn into compost after 1-2 weeks!

 * Some resources in article are affiliate links.
 Full disclosure here .